Hiking Ableman’s Gorge Wisconsin State Natural Area:

-My day job is spent as a bookkeeper at a grain elevator.
-We are just beginning to get busy with harvest and that means working weekends.
+My day job is a bookkeeper at a grain elevator.
+We are just beginning to get busy with harvest, and that means working weekends.
 Don’t feel too bad for me, I usually enjoy my job and don’t mind working when it’s busy.
-That is not to say I wouldn’t rather be hiking.
+That is not to say I wouldn’t instead be hiking.

 We drove on Hwy 136E past this beautiful quartzite rock wall.
 Sometimes I forget how lucky I am to live in such a beautiful place.
-Then I drive by something so unique and I am reminded to be thankful.
+Until I drive by something so unique and then I am reminded to be thankful.